juliarose/tf2-enum/README.md

 # tf2-enum

-Enum values related to the Team Fortress 2 item schema.
+Provides enumerated types for models related to the Team Fortress 2 item schema.

 ```rs
 use tf2_enum::{Quality, KillstreakTier};